Micro444/databank-x/README.md

 ## License

 This project is licensed under a Custom License.
 See the license terms for more details.
+Also the code is written with AI to 10%